Maricopa County community service agencies.

 Energy bill and utility assistance may be available for residents that are concerned about paying their utilities.
 Funds may be offered for connection deposits to people that are moving into a new home.
 Or low income households or renters facing a disconnection may receive emergency financial aid too.

 In many cases, direct financial assistance is not available for utility bills.
-In these cases some residents can still apply for a number of discount programs.
+In these cases some residents can still apply for a number of discount programs or cash back programs.
 They include electric bill savings and discounts from SRP, APS, and southwestern Gas.
 Discounts on water bills can also be provided by EPCOR.
 There are additional programs for phone bills, internet access and prescription drugs.
+Or for low to moderate income families looking to save money on their bills or shopping, there are free cash back rebate websites.

 Veterans services are available at many community action agencies.
 They are wide ranging and can coordinate food, housing, emergency financial aid and more.
 Or get help in applying for benefits such as health care or affordable housing.